 As consumers, we shop with a herd mentality.
 If a bunch of people purchase the same product or flock to the same restaurant, we assume it must be great.
 Reviews can help your online store build up this social proof.
 According to Search Engine Journal, 63% of consumers studied say they’re more inclined to buy from a website that has product ratings and reviews.

-In fact, PETCO sent out a survey to customers who had recently placed an order and asked, “What online tool most influenced your purchase decision?”
+In fact, PETCO, an online pet supplies website, sent out a survey to customers who had recently placed an order and asked, “What online tool most influenced your purchase decision?”
 The most common answer – by a long shot – was ratings and reviews.

 And reduce friction.